dshirbh1/UDP-Based-WebServer-and-ProxyServer/README.md

 4. Client should receive a response and file content which is present in Web server, a print lines on proxyserver stating proxy-forward to server and then to client, a print line on web server stating the timestamp and response code sent to a proxy server.
 Also, a file will be saved on proxyserver's folder which will be a caches file.
 5. For the next request of the same file withing 120 seconds, proxy will serve the client with file content and prints a line stating proxy-cache.
 6. A reqauest from client after 120 seconds will again sends this to web serveand follow steps 4 and 5.
+7. Ctl+C will stop the webserver and proxy servers with properly closing the threads.

 ### SUBMISSION